skthetester/skthetester.github.io/_posts/2021-04-02-color-contrast-testing.md

 * * *

 What do you think about accessibility and in specific color contrast?
-You can leave your comments here or on Twitter [@testingchief](https://twitter.com/testingchief).
-You can read my other interesting software testing blogs [here](https://testingchief.com/blog/).
+You can leave your comments here or on X [@testingchief](https://x.com/testingchief).
+You can read my other interesting software testing blogs [here](https://skthetester.github.io/).

 Additional References:
 <https://accessibility.blog.gov.uk/2016/06/17/colour-contrast-why-does-it-